 Please note that I2C addresses are displayed as 7-bit numbers.
 We share a support article below to help display I2C addresses as 8-bit if preferred.

 If you notice that our I2C analyzer fails to decode data, a common failure point is typically glitches/noise around the SCL signal edges.
 I2C is particularly vulnerable to this issue due to the slow rise times caused by the open drain bus topology.
 The relatively slow signal rise time through the threshold region of the logic analyzer input buffer can sometimes cause these glitches to occur.

 You may notice where the analyzer seems to decode less than 9 bits per frame, or incorrect results.
 If you notice this, carefully zoom in around each clock edge in the problem frame and check to see if there is a "glitch" or narrow pulse present next to the clock transition that is causing a clock edge to be detected as multiple edges.

 This can happen for several reasons, and we've added a software feature to allow these "glitches" to be filtered out.
 See this article for instructions.

-You may want to try reducing the sample rate of the capture using a different IO voltage option, if supported by your logic analyzer, or filtering the electrical signal.
+Besides using the glitch filter, you may also want to try reducing the sample rate of the capture, using a different IO voltage option if supported by your logic analyzer, or filtering the electrical signal at the hardware level.